• Home

 2. Unrealistic Promises

-• Promises of immediate ROI without a clear plan
+• Promising quick returns on your investment without a clear plan

 4. Poor Media and Community Connections

-• Marketing restrictions for DeFi or NFT projects
+• Rules about advertising for DeFi or NFT projects

-2. Start with a pilot campaign – Test the agency with a small project before committing long-term.
+• Try a small project first: Test the agency with a small job before committing to a bigger project.

 Conclusion